eevee/eev.ee/content/2012-09-07-heteroglot-number-15-in-cobol.markdown

 My archaeological adventure is off to a fantastic start.

 Right, well, step two: what the hell does a program look like?
-I am dimly away that COBOL has a lot of wordy setup and DIVISIONs of code or data or something.
+I am dimly aware that COBOL has a lot of wordy setup and DIVISIONs of code or data or something.
 Section 2 starts to explain this setup.
 The only required part of a COBOL program appears to be `PROGRAM-ID. {program-name}`, but that won't actually do anything.
 So I think I'll actually need something more like this:

     IDENTIFICATION DIVISION.
     PROGRAM-ID. project-euler-15